Frequently asked questions

 What is a planning agent?

-A planning agent takes a goal, breaks it into steps, picks a model or tool for each step, and executes them in order — adjusting as it goes.
-In NodeTool an agent is a node on the canvas, so you can wire its output into the rest of your workflow.
+A planning agent takes a goal, breaks it into steps, picks a model or tool for each step, and works through them in order, adjusting as it goes.
+In NodeTool an agent is a block on the canvas, so its results feed into the rest of your workflow.

 Read more →